The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Determining proper motion of stars

-To translate relative proper motions into absolute proper motions, we could utilize either likely LMC sources from the Gaia catalogue or distant sources, such as background galaxies or quasars \citep[although quasars were ignored since their numbers were insufficient in the VMC survey,][]{2013cioni,2016ivanov,2024ivanov}.
-Our analysis found that likely LMC sources outnumbered background galaxies in all VMC tiles, and hence we decided to proceed with probable LMC sources.
-The conversion of relative proper motion to an absolute scale employed the proper motion data of probable LMC sources from the Gaia LMC eDR3 catalogue (see Section \ref{sec:CFR}), which was already calibrated to the heliocentric system.
-We filtered sources in the Gaia catalogue with renormalized unit weight error (ruwe) $\leq$ 1.4 and proper motion errors less than 0.3 mas yr$^{-1}$.
-Afterwards, we cross-matched the Gaia and VMC proper motion catalogues.
-The cross-matched catalogues consist of VMC sources that have both measured relative proper motion values as well as Gaia absolute proper motion values.
-The zero points for the absolute scale were then calculated by taking the difference in the two proper motions, i.e. both VMC and Gaia values.
-We subsequently applied an iterative 3-sigma clipping technique to eliminate extreme values.
-The zero points obtained were applied to the VMC proper motion values to convert them to an absolute scale.
-The proper motion of individual VMC sources was less reliable due to its intrinsic WCS error but was consistent for a binned dataset \citep{2022florian}.
+To translate relative proper motions into absolute scale, we utilised likely LMC sources from the Gaia catalogue, which was already calibrated to the heliocentric system.
+Gaia sources were filtered to include only those with renormalised unit weight error (ruwe) $\leq$ 1.4 and proper motion errors less than 0.3 mas yr$^{-1}$.
+Afterwards, we cross-matched the Gaia and VMC catalogues.
+The zero points were determined by calculating the difference between the two proper motion measurements and subsequently applied to the VMC proper motion values.
+However, due to the intrinsic World Coordinate System (WCS) error in the VMC dataset, the proper motion for individual sources was less reliable, but was consistent for a binned dataset \citepalias[see also][]{2022florian}.
 Finally, we found the median absolute proper motion for LMC sources in $\mu_W$ and $\mu_N$ to be $-$1.85 mas yr$^{-1}$ and 0.34 mas yr$^{-1}$, respectively, with corresponding standard deviations of 1.70 mas yr$^{-1}$ and 1.75 mas yr$^{-1}$.